 Making a dedicated investment in a WordPress multilingual site that speaks to your target audience in their native language can help your business expand international and win new market share.
 But it involves a great deal more than simply translating your content word for word.

-Every language has its own set of rules, expressions and slang terms.
+Every language has its own set of rules, expressions, and slang terms.
 In most cases, these idiosyncrasies don’t translate smoothly from one language to another.
-So be careful using these any region-specific expressions so as not to confuse people from different countries who visit your site.
+So be careful using any region-specific expressions so as not to confuse people from different countries who visit your site.

 Beyond the concerns of languages, it’s crucial that you provide culturally relevant content if you want to achieve the all-important emotional connection with your target audience.
 The key to achieving this is localization.